Establishes Infectious Disease Response Project at Osaka University to Limit the Impact of Future Pandemics

 SignTown, an online game for teaching sign language jointly developed by The Nippon Foundation and The Chinese University of Hong Kong in collaboration with Google and Kwansei Gakuin University, is officially launched in September incorporating improvements made since the beta launch in May.
 With the ability to recognize signs using a conventional camera attached to a personal computer, the game is intended to raise interest in sign language among the general population.

-"The first global “Spo-GOMI World Cup 2023,” planned, managed, and supported by The Nippon Foundation to raise awareness of ocean debris, is held in November in Shibuya Ward, Tokyo.
-The sport, which originated in Japan, combines trash pickup with sports elements.
-Representative teams from 21 countries, selected through regional competitions involving more than 1,700 teams around the world, compete for the world championship, which is won by the British team with the Japanese team finishing second.
+The first global “Spo-GOMI World Cup 2023,” planned, managed, and supported by The Nippon Foundation to raise awareness of ocean debris, is held in November in Shibuya Ward, Tokyo.
+The sport, which originated in Japan, turns litter collection by citizens into a sport.
+Teams from 21 countries, selected through regional competitions involving more than 1,700 teams around the world, compete for the world championship.
+Britain wins the first World Cup, with Japan finishing second.

 A magnitude 7.6 earthquake strikes Japan’s Noto Peninsula and nearby areas on January 1, 2024, and the region is further damaged by heavy rains from September 21 to 23.
 After the earthquake, The Nippon Foundation uses marine transport to supply needed goods to areas made inaccessible by damage to roads, and after both disasters, the Foundation supports activities being carried out by NGOs and volunteers, as well as the rebuilding of environments for daily living including support for children’s education, social welfare facilities, and social welfare organizations.